spiral/docs/stempler/inheritance.md

 # Stempler - Inheritance and Stacks
-As your templates become bigger it's crucial to properly separate page and layout specific content between templates.
+As your views become more complex, it's crucial to separate page and layout specific content between templates properly.
-Stempler provides a number of control statements to achieve such goal.
+Stempler provides several control statements to achieve such a goal.

 ## Extend Layout
 To start let's create standard HTML template for our page (`app/views/home.dark.php`):